ksindi/interview-questions/software-engineer.md

 _Digs a level deeper to understand what's happening under the hood._

 1. Tell me about a time you were trying to understand a problem on your team and you had to go down several layers to figure it out.
+1. Please describe a few of the hardest problems you solved and exactly how you solved them.
+(This can be written).

 ## Simplifier
 _Simplifies problems instead of just hacks at things and adds tech debt.
 Does the person have a build vs. buy mentality._